tonyjohnvan/heroku-wordpress/README.md

 heroku open
 ```

-Then goto your wordpress server and you'll see the plugins and theme waiting to be activated in the admin panel.
+Then go to your WordPress server and you'll see the plugins and theme waiting to be activated in the admin panel.

 **Feel Free to Star if this really helps you  =)**